ianyechen/crazy-taxi/README.md

 # Crazy Taxi

 A modified Crazy Taxi game implemented with Verilog on the DE1-Soc Board.
+This project was collaborated with Angus Wang.
+Check out his Github profile [here!](https://github.com/angusYuhao)

 ## Rules